-Unlike the translation of documents or websites, where the user experience is relatively linear, software requires a different approach, because the functionality of an application or game depends on user input and some level of interactivity.
+Unlike the translation of documents or websites, where the user experience is relatively linear, software translation and software localisation requires a different approach, because the functionality of an application or game depends on user input and some level of interactivity.

 This means that, as a developer or IT architect, you need to consider how to internationalise your product in a way which will lead to an efficient localisation workflow, especially when it comes to version-to-version updates and the all-important testing process.